romanpauk/dingo/docs/core-concepts.md

 - `construct<std::variant<A, B>, constructor_detection<A>>()` constructs the
   variant by selecting `A` as the alternative to build
 - `register_type<..., storage<std::variant<A, B>>, factory<...>>()` lets the
-  container store and later resolve the whole variant value
+  container store the variant and later resolve either the whole variant or its currently held alternative

 The current rules are narrow on purpose:

 - the selected alternative must appear exactly once in the variant type
-- resolution is for the whole variant, not for `A` or `B` directly
+- the whole variant remains resolvable
+- uniquely occurring alternatives are also resolvable from variant storage
+- if a requested alternative is published but the current instance holds a different alternative, resolution fails as `type_not_convertible_exception`
+- duplicate alternative types are rejected at compile time for direct resolution
-- unique variant storage resolves as the whole variant value or rvalue
+- unique variant storage resolves the whole variant as a value or rvalue, and a held alternative as a value or rvalue
-- shared and external variant storage resolve as references to the whole variant
+- shared and external variant storage resolve the whole variant as values, references, or pointers, and a held alternative as values, references, or pointers

 <!-- { include("../examples/container/variant.cpp", scope="////", summary="Variant construction and storage example") -->